rails/rails/guides/source/autoloading_and_reloading_constants.md

 Rails.autoloaders
 -----------------

-The Zeitwerk instances managing your application are availabe at
+The Zeitwerk instances managing your application are available at

 ```ruby
 Rails.autoloaders.main